 As it was mentioned above the user is required to set up a password and a PIN and is free to enable 2-factor authentication, Multisig, withdrawal limitations, Touch ID.
 Besides, there are default safety measures applied by the platform.
 Freewallet uses cold storage technology to store users' assets.
 The assets are kept offline and the company guarantees the safety of its users’ money.
 Another safety measure is called Active Sessions Control.
 This feature provides the user with the opportunity to check if there were any suspicious activity associated with the user's account, get the info about such actions (IP address of the violator, device type, etc) and manage these connections remotely.
 So far there were no registered cases of successful hacking of the Freewallet cold storage.

 It's possible to find user reviews claiming that Freewallet is a scam.
 For example, there's a warning in the Monero reddit community "Did you know?
 Freewallet is a scam."
 The warning page contains links to threads with alleged evidence, but those who read carefully won't miss the hypothetical nature of these allegations.
 Moreover, the most concerning thread contains responses from Freewallet representatives explaining the reasons for the inconvenience.
 It doesn't seem that people have really lost their coins, it's more likely that some of the wallet users faced some withdrawal delays.
 This thread is mentioned twice (two different links lead to the same thread).
 The rest two threads are almost identical.
 An OP asks Redditors if Freewallet is trustworthy because it turns out that private keys are not available for users.
 Many users are following the motto "not your keys, not your coins".
-For such people, Freewallet team have already created a Lite version that allows users to keep their private keys.
+For such people, Freewallet team has already created a Lite version that allows users to keep their private keys.
 The years have passed since these threads were created, but the wallet is still in operation, and Monero is still on the Freewallet list of coins.

 Many crypto-related companies face scam accusations from time to time because algorithms are not always working smoothly and people tend to worry about their money.
 What matters is if the company takes responsibility for the shortcomings and solves the problems.
 Freewallet team seems to care for its reputation and helps its users although the responsiveness of the customer support is not always praised.
 Some users have to remind the support team of their queries multiple times and post negative online reviews to speed up the customer service reaction.
 Happily, in many cases the support team takes action.
 So we can say that this wallet is not free of potential stumbles upon, but in general, Freewallet is rather safe than not.